ramirezfx/mobirise-appimage/README.md

 `./build-mobirise.sh`

-The latest version of mobirise will now be downloaded and and AppImage will be created.
+The latest version of mobirise will now be downloaded and the AppImage will be created.

 The file will be created in the same directory and the name will be Mobirise-x86.AppImage